Different organizations may have varying attitudes toward process documentation.

 It’s easy to show process changes.
 Using visual process documentation makes it easier for your staff to see changes that are made to the process.
 This is especially true when comparing current state vs. future state.

 Visuals clearly delineate roles and responsibilities.
-Visual workflows, especially those containing swimlanes, make it easy for employees to see who is responsible to do what and when.
+Visual workflows, especially those containing swimlanes, make it easy for employees to see who is responsible for doing what and when.
 It also helps them to understand where they fit in the process and to know what needs to be done before and after their part of the process.

-If you’re doing to move toward more visual documentation (and if you haven’t figured it out by now, we’d definitely encourage you to do so), you want to make sure you create them in the right way.
+If you’re going to move toward more visual documentation, you want to make sure you create them in the right way.

 Effective visuals in documentation: